 Press release on consultations on security and stability in the South Caucasus

-Another round of consultations on security and stability in the South Caucasus took place in Geneva, Switzerland, on October 10−11.
-The Republic of Abkhazia, Georgia, the Republic of South Ossetia, the Russian Federation, and the United States took part in the consultations co-chaired by the UN, the OSCE, and the EU.
-The Russian delegation was led by State Secretary and Deputy Foreign Minister Grigory Karasin.
+Between June 19 and 20, regular consultations were held in Geneva within the framework of the ongoing international discussions being held on the South Caucasus.
+Representatives from the Republic of Abkhazia, Georgia, the Republic of South Ossetia, the Russian Federation, and the United States took part in the event.
+The consultations were co-chaired by the UN, the OSCE, as well as the EU.
+The Russian delegation was headed by State Secretary and Deputy Foreign Minister Grigory Karasin.

 The co-chairs invited the parties present to share their views on ways of improving the effectiveness of the Geneva discussions.
 The Russian delegation stressed that the only way to increase the productivity of the consultations is for the Georgian side to engage in a direct and respectful dialogue with the representatives of Abkhazia and South Ossetia and to abandon any confrontational rhetoric and behaviour at other international platforms.